RuiJLopes/react-practice/README.md

 To start clone the repository and then run npm i, on your console You need to setup a basic **firebase** account and use ur specific URL to then create a **.env** file where you neeed to specify **VITE_FIREBASE_URL**

-After this run npm run dev to start you application
+After this run npm run dev to start your application